hiteshlala/JavaScriptPile/README.md

 ###recursiveMultiply.js
 a recursive function to multiply two positive integers without using the * operator.
 You can use addition, subtraction, and bit shifting, but you should minimize the number of those operations.

+###makeHtmlPage.sh
+a shell script to create an html page with a script tag for testing .js files.